-Korsakoff syndrome is a form of dementia most commonly brought on by long-term alcohol abuse.
+Wernicke-Korsakoff syndrome (WKS) is a form of dementia most commonly brought on by long-term alcohol abuse.
 It often follows an episode of Wernicke’s encephalopathy, a medical emergency caused by a sudden lack of thiamine (vitamin B1).

-The symptoms of Wernicke-Korsakoff syndrome include difficulties with balance, confusion and memory problems.
-People may also spontaneously make things up to fill in the gaps in their memories, this is sometimes called confabulation.
+The symptoms of WKS include difficulties with balance, confusion, and memory problems.
+People may also spontaneously make things up to fill in the gaps in their memories, which is sometimes called confabulation.

-Unlike many causes of memory problems, Wernicke-Korsakoff syndrome doesn’t necessarily get worse and symptoms can often improve after being treated with thiamine and reducing the amount of alcohol a person drinks.
+Unlike many causes of memory problems, WKS doesn’t necessarily get worse, and symptoms can often improve after being treated with thiamine and reducing the amount of alcohol a person drinks.

-This information was updated in February 2020 and is due for review in February 2022.
-It does not replace any advice that doctors, pharmacists or nurses may give you.
+This information was updated in February 2022 and is due for review in February 2024.
+It was written by Alzheimer’s Research UK’s Information Services team with input from lay and expert reviewers.
+It does not replace any advice that doctors, pharmacists, or nurses may give you.
 Please contact us if you would like a version with references.